How To Live On Very Little Money: Extreme Frugality

 Why rice?
 Because it is eaten worldwide and is a complete meal when served with beans or vegetables.

 When it comes to spending less — spending on clothes deserves attention.
 Again, I don’t advocate buying second-hand.
 But consider buying fewer good-quality items.
-Learn to care for them correctly so they last you longer.
+Learn to care for them correctly so they last longer.

 4| Create and stick to a budget: